w3c/webrtc-rtptransport/api-outline.md

   // whether a successful STUN response was received or not.
   // NOTE: Not specifying the IceServer implies that the IceCandidate is tied
   //       to a certain IceServer under the hood.
-  Promise<boolean> refreshSrflxCandidate(IceCandidate localCandidate);
+  Promise<boolean> refreshSrflxCandidate(LocalIceCandidate localCandidate);

   // Gathers relay candidates.
   Promise<void> gatherRelayCandidates(IceServer server, unsigned requestedLifetimeInSeconds);
   // Sends a STUN packet with a LIFETIME attribute included, used to extend the
   // TURN allocation.
 Returns the actual lifetime granted by the server.
-  Promise<unsigned> refreshRelayCandidate(IceCandidate relayCandidate, unsigned requestedLifetimeInSeconds);
+  Promise<unsigned> refreshRelayCandidate(LocalIceCandidate relayCandidate, unsigned requestedLifetimeInSeconds);

   // Creates and object that represents a possible network route.
 An
   // IceCandidatePair is a generic "NetworkRouter" object that can be passed to
   // the RtcTransport.send function.
-  IceCandidatePair createCandidatePair(IceCandidate localCandidate, IceCandidate remoteCandidate);
+  IceCandidatePair createCandidatePair(LocalIceCandidate local, RemoteIceCandidate remote);

   // Probes the candidate pair to check if it's (still) viable and what the RTT is.
   Promise<IceProbeResult> probeCandidatePair(IceCandidatePair candidatePair);